GLORIA! X3 – Poulenc, Rutter & Puccini

 Giacomo Puccini’s Missa di Gloria is an uncomplicated work.
 Its style is direct and unashamedly operatic, and it is clearly influenced by Puccini’s hero, Verdi.
 Written when Puccini was only 18, the Gloria is a tour de force, with rhythmic energy, soaring melodies and luxurious harmonies.
 For this concert we will be singing the well known “Gloria” movement.

 Acclaimed British composer John Rutter’s Gloria remains a favorite with choirs and audiences worldwide for its freshness, drama and sheer beauty.
 This three-movement Gloria is both touching and thrilling, alternating soaring vocal lines with contemporary harmonies and catchy rhythms.
 The accompaniment is for brass ensemble with timpani and organ which provide a thrilling counterpoint to the choir with punchy, syncopated brass.

-Brass and percussion players from the Paris Symphonic Orchestra will play with us for the full Rutter Gloria and the Puccini Gloria movement.
-The American Cathedral’s resident organist, and PCS accompanist, Andrew Dewar, will accompany the Poulenc Gloria.
+Brass and percussion players from the Paris Symphonic Orchestra played with us for the full Rutter Gloria and the Puccini Gloria movement.
+The American Cathedral’s resident organist, and PCS accompanist, Andrew Dewar, accompanied the Poulenc Gloria.

 Meet our soloists: